brown-cs132-s13/realtime/Real-time.md

 **Note** that `/socket.io/socket.io.js` is automatically served by socket.io, you don't need to copy this script file anywhere.

 ## Using socket.io
-Socket.io works like a normal `EventEmitter` in Node, except that it can emit events back and forth between a client and a server.
+Socket.io functions as an `EventEmitter`, which means you attach `.on()` handlers.
+The events are transported back and forth between a client and a server.
 Come up with a reasonable set of events, and then emit them from either the client or the server to indicate state changes.

 One possible set of events could be: